lukshyaganjoo/personal/proofs.markdown

 that actually illustrates how exactly you can cover complete graphs of this variety.
-If there's anything I want you to take away from this proof, it's that geometric intution is unparalleled and this technique of analyzing eigenvalues not only can save you computation, it gives you a critical insight into what the graph actually represents, a deeper understanding of what it "does", so to speak.
+If there's anything I want you to take away from this proof, it's that geometric intution is unparalleled and this technique of analyzing eigenvalues not only can save you computation, it gives you critical insight into what the graph actually represents, a deeper understanding of what it "does", so to speak.
 It is so easy to get bogged down in what might just seem like computation after computation.
 But there is a bigger picture, and that bigger picture is usually a bigger graph.